-- (a) General Requirements. - (1) After December 22, 1996, facilities shall be provided so that any accidental discharge of any Class I, II or IIIA liquids will be prevented from endangering important facilities, and adjoining property, or reaching waterways, as provided for in subsections (b) or (c)

-- except that tanks storing Class IIIB liquids do not require special drainage or diking provisions for fire protection purposes. - (2) Owners/operators of AST's must ensure that releases due to spilling or overfilling do not occur.
-The owner/operator must ensure that the volume available in the tank is greater than the volume of product to be transferred to the tank before the transfer is made; and that the transfer operation is monitored constantly to prevent overfilling and spilling. - (3) Spill and overfill prevention equipment is required for all ASTs installed after September 30, 1994.
+- (a) General Requirements. - (1) After December 22, 1996, facilities shall be provided so that any accidental discharge of any Class I, II or IIIA liquids will be prevented from endangering important facilities, and adjoining property, or reaching waterways, as provided for in subsections (b) or (c) except that tanks storing Class IIIB liquids do not require special drainage or diking provisions for fire protection purposes. - (2) Owners/operators of ASTs must ensure that releases due to spilling or overfilling do not occur.
+The owner/operator must ensure that the volume available in the tank is greater than the volume of product to be transferred to the tank before the transfer is made; and that the transfer operation is monitored constantly to prevent overfilling and spilling. - (A) Where electronic or mechanical gauges are used for determining tank volume (ground-level tape gauges, clock face gauges, etc.), the gauge shall be calibrated annually, per manufacturer instructions.
+These calibrations shall be documented and maintained. - (3) Spill and overfill prevention equipment is required for all ASTs installed after September 30, 1994.
 Means shall be provided for determining the liquid level in each tank, and this means shall be accessible to the delivery operator.
-Specifically, for all AST's installed after September 30, 1994 at service stations, and for all secondary containment type tanks without diking or impounding protection, the equipment shall automatically stop the delivery of liquid to the tank when the liquid level in the tank reaches 95 percent of capacity or sound an audible alarm when the liquid level in the tank reaches 90 percent of capacity. - (4) Delivery operations shall comply with the following requirements: - (A) The delivery vehicle shall be separated from any AST by at least 25 ft.
-(7.6 m) for class I liquids and by at least 15 ft. for class II and class III liquids, measured from the nearest fill spout or transfer connection. - (B) Tank filling shall not begin until the delivery operator has determined tank ullage (available capacity) based on direct liquid level measurement converted to gallons or some equivalent method.
-Tank ullage and the amount of the product delivered must be entered in the facility records as per section 3-4-9(a)(7). - (C) For ASTs installed after September 30, 1994, a check valve and a shutoff valve with a quick-connect coupling or a dry-break valve shall be installed in the piping at a point where connection and disconnection is made for delivery from the vehicle to the AST.
-This device shall be protected from tampering and physical damage. - (5) The owner/operator must report, investigate, and clean up any spills and overfills in accordance with Articles 4 and 5 of these Regulations.
+Specifically, for all ASTs installed after September 30, 1994 at service stations, and for all secondary containment type tanks without diking or impounding protection, the equipment shall automatically stop the delivery of liquid to the tank when the liquid level in the tank reaches 95 percent of capacity or sound an audible alarm when the liquid level in the tank reaches 90 percent of capacity. - (4) Delivery operations shall comply with the following requirements: - (A) The delivery vehicle shall be separated from any AST by at least 25 ft.
+(7.6 m) for class I liquids and by at least 15 ft. for class II and class III liquids, measured from the nearest fill spout or transfer connection. - (B) Tank filling shall not begin until the delivery operator has determined tank ullage (available capacity) based on direct liquid level measurement converted to gallons or some equivalent method. - (i) Where spill and overfill prevention equipment that will automatically stop the delivery of liquid to the tank or sound an audible alarm that can be heard by the delivery operator described in 3-4-2(a)(3) does not exist, tank ullage and the amount of product delivered must be documented and maintained.

-(b) Remote Impounding.
+- (C) For ASTs installed after September 30, 1994, a check valve and a shutoff valve with a quick-connect coupling or a dry-break valve shall be installed in the piping at a point where connection and disconnection is made for delivery from the vehicle to the AST.
+This device shall be protected from tampering and physical damage. - (5) The owner/operator must report, investigate, and clean up any spills and overfills in accordance with Articles 4 and 5 of these Regulations. - (b) Remote Impounding.